1) Research homeschooling in Kansas.

 5) Enroll with Home School Legal Defense Association (recommended).

-Note: When you become a member of Midwest Parent Educators at the Family tier or higher, there is a $15 discount available on HSLDA membership.
+Note: When you become a member of Midwest Parent Educators at the Family tier or higher, you can get a $15 discount on annual HSLDA membership.

 6) Formally withdraw from the current school by phone, letter, or in person.